HarryBeadle/speedcrunch/doc/src/userguide/syntax.rst

 ..
 We want to keep the following heading, paragraph and table together.
 By forcing a page break
 .. here, we avoid LaTeX squeezing the paragraph onto the same page as the previous large table
-.. and then running out of space for the next table.
+.. and then running out of space for the next table and moving it onto the next page.

 .. raw:: latex